 In selecting candidates for the Board, the Group seeks to create an effective and complementary Board whose capability is appropriate for the scale, complexity and strategic positioning of the business.
 Non-executive Directors are drawn from a wide range of industries and backgrounds, including infrastructure, transport and financial services, and have appropriate experience of large international organisations.
 In addition, the Group selects Independent Directors with a view to ensuring that the views of the free-float shareholders are represented, that there is appropriate challenge to management and that the interests of all stakeholders are taken into account.

-The Board comprises 15 members, nine of whom are Non-executive Directors.
-Four of the Non-executive Directors are independent.
+The Board comprises 14 members, ten of whom are Non-executive Directors.
+Three of the Non-executive Directors are independent.
 Globaltrans separates the positions of Chairman and CEO to ensure an appropriate segregation of roles and a clear division of responsibilities.

 The Board does not operate a formal diversity policy concerning age, gender or educational and professional backgrounds.
 However, in line with best practice, the Board does take into account these aspects when making new Board appointments and considering the composition of the Board.

 Board members have experience across the following areas: the transportation and ports industry, audit, accounting, economics, finance and banking, legal, engineering and mechanics, biophysics and mathematics, history, international affairs and risk management.